Myra McQueen: Niall's revenge

-Executive producer Bryan Kirkwood announced that a "tall stranger", Niall Rafferty (Barry Sloane), would soon join the serial and "the McQueen family take him into their bosom – Myra's to be precise".
+In 2007, Kirkwood announced that a "tall stranger", Niall Rafferty (Barry Sloane), would soon join the serial and "the McQueen family take him into their bosom – Myra's to be precise".
 He explained that the character is Myra's son who she was forced to give up when she was young.
 Kirkwood added that the storyline would be "the big storyline" of the year as Niall "wreaks revenge" on the family.
 During the storyline Myra's children begin to disappear making her "panic" upon the realisation.
 Barber-Lane told Kris Green of entertainment website Digital Spy that Myra no longer wants to look for her son as "she thinks that she's a bad omen.
 All the bad things that have happened to her, she believes, happened because she gave her son away.
 However, by trying to find her son, she's being punished in different ways with her other kids.
 The Catholic guilt kicks in and she feels that it's all her fault.
 She decides that if she tries to find her son, she'll take him away from the white picket fence and the lovely life that she's created for him in her head.
 As far as she's concerned, she thinks that he's in a beautiful home, with a lovely mum and dad that are probably lawyers or doctors.
 That's why she really believes that she did the right thing giving him up when she was young".